ikayzo/SDL/readme.txt

 For more info see:
 http://sdl.ikayzo.org/docs

-Changes since beta 4:
+Changes since v1.0:
-- Changed identifier definition to allow periods (.)
-- Fixed bug disallowing use of "$" in identifiers
-- Fixed numerous documentation errors
-- Various updates to documentation
+- Support for using semicolons to place multiple tags on the same line